nabilcreates/recentlyplayedv2/README.md

-# How to use this
+# recentlyplayedv2
+>   recentlyplayed - Faster and Stronger!

+# Flow of web-app
--   Proceed to `/auth.html` and authenticate yourself
+-   Proceed to page
--   Done!
+    -   Authenticated?
+        -   If no, redirected to `/auth.html`
+        -   If yes, load the template(s)